Electric vehicles powering deliveries

 Our Own Fleet

-In June 2024 our own fleet of almost 1000 vehicles reached 67% electric, with 99% of cars transitioned and vans well on their way at 68%.
-This transition has been supported by the rollout of a robust internal charging network, currently consisting of 176 charging points nationwide across work sites and employees homes.
+In May 2025 our own fleet of almost 1000 vehicles reached 70% electric, with all cars and most vans transitioned.
+This transition has been supported by the rollout of a robust internal charging network, currently consisting of 180 charging points nationwide across work sites and employees' homes.

-Continuing to drive towards our target of ‘100% electric own fleet by 2025’, there’s no slowing down as we complete the remaining car and van transitions, moving straight into transitioning our existing fleets of forklifts and motorbikes.
+We're moving now to transitioning our existing fleets of forklifts and motorbikes.
 Our 400 paxsters are already fully electric.

 Helping our delivery partners get more electric vans on the road